-- Seattle to the San Juan Islands, a trip that I do annually.
+- I do an annual bike touring trip from Seattle to the San Juan Islands.
 This route is easy to customize: you can make it longer or shorter as desired.
-If you’re just getting into self-supported bike touring, the San Juan Islands are a great place for a first trip, though in that case I would split day 1 into two days, or skip that day altogether and start and end in Anacortes.
-If you’ve been touring for a long time but haven’t been to the San Juans yet, what are you waiting for?
+If you’re just getting into self-supported bike touring, the San Juan Islands are a great place for a first trip, though in that case I would split Day 1 into two days, or skip that day altogether and start and end in Anacortes.
+If you have been touring for a long time but haven’t been to the San Juans yet, what are you waiting for?

-- The Selkirk Loop, which I think deserves more recognition as the great touring vacation that it is.
-It’s easy to do in one week, it can be customized depending on your experience and skill level (you don’t have to do the North Kootenay Lake and the Silvery Slocan super side trip, though you’ll be missing out if you skip it), and it doesn’t include any tedious mountain passes.
+- The Selkirk Loop deserves more recognition for the great touring vacation that it is.
+It’s easy to do in one week, it can be customized depending on your experience and skill level (you don’t have to do the North Kootenay Lake and the Silvery Slocan super side trip, though you’ll miss out if you skip it), and it doesn’t include any tedious mountain passes.
 On top of that, the scenery is gorgeous, especially in the British Columbia section.

-- Portland to Walla Walla on the Lewis and Clark trail.
-This 5-day route is scenic from start to finish and doesn’t include any strenuously long days.
+- Portland to Walla Walla on the Lewis and Clark trail is a 5-day route that is scenic from start to finish and doesn’t include any strenuously long days.
 You do need to watch out for headwinds along the river, so I recommend traveling from west to east, the same direction as the prevailing winds.

 - The Olympic Peninsula is a nice loop ride that would be a good ride for someone new to bike touring.
 You’re never too far from civilization, traffic is relatively light, and there are no mountain passes, or even particularly large hills.

 - The Fort Flagler Weekend Trip is a great way to turn a weekend into a vacation.